MujajAldo/MujajAldo.github.io/_projects/(3) EGR 100 Project 2.md

 ---
-name: "EGR 100: MiFitz - MIT App Inventor"
+name: "EGR 100: Loop-de-Loop - Mini Golf Course Obstacle"
 tools: [EGR 100, MIT App Inventor]
 image: _projects/SurveyBanner.png
-description: "Developed through MIT App Inventor, MiFitz consists of various interfaces which help users to successfully select and save new outfits in a fashion similar to a catalog.
-The app provides various options for user input so that the user can customize their in-app closets as they deem fit."
+description: "In order to follow the objective to design and construct a mini-golf course obstacle, a "loop-de-loop" was designed in order to follow the criteria that was laid out in the project, including the placement of a strip of LED lights.
+This was followed by the calculations relating to the resistance in an LED circuit and the presentation of the project's final reportings."
 ---

-# EGR 100: MiFitz - MIT App Inventor
+# EGR 100: Loop-de-Loop - Mini Golf Course Obstacle

 The Movies Project is something like **Netflix**, the only difference is that **it's not real**!
 It doesn't exist!
 I just created it to demonstrate how the **showcase** page looks like and how you can write whatever you want with full markdown support.